JINHXu/JINHXu/README.md

 ### Hi there 👋
-I study & do NLP, I have been most intersted in speech processing but my recent focus has shifted back to text classfication.
+I study & do NLP, I have been most interested in speech processing but my recent focus has shifted back to text classfication.

+#### News, pending paper & projects

+It is yet another online Zoom semester.

+__WS21/22__ is about algorithms, open competitions, automatic solution to statistical text classification, open-source projects and ethical discussions in NLP.

+* A paper on solutions to PCL (patronizing & condescending language) detection coming soon... _(SemEval2022-task4)_

+* _"Where would you start and what solutions are there to try for binary text classification (more specifically in the genre of toxic language: hate speech, PCL and ect..)?"_ The project will come with a tutorial review & example code off the shelf for use

+* Meanwhile cracking Leetcode problems, will be sharing my solutions here soon...

 About me:<br>
 born 11.11.1998<br>